G Suite Backup Recovery

 - Google group – create a group using the same address as the recently closed account.
 You can assign several employees to receive notifications of messages received.

-This retention policy is what makes CloudAlly unique.
+This retention policy is what makes third party backup solutions like CloudAlly unique.
 Unlike Google’s limited recovery ability, we provide unlimited cloud storage with no expiration date.
 Even after you have deleted a Google apps account from your Google dashboard, the former employee’s emails, contacts, calendar events, and files remain stored on our servers for you to distribute.
-Your administrator can search this data and restore it to a current employee’s apps account whenever necessary… Start to backup your G Suite with a Free 14 day trial.
+Your administrator can search this data and restore it to a current employee’s apps account whenever necessary.

 Outlook, one of the most popular mail and calendar services for commercial use, has some growing competition.
 While many companies are beginning to turn to G Suite, powered by Google, they may not be ready to let go of their trusty standby.
 In fact, Outlook is so popular many administrators need a G Suite sync for Outlook solution.